Why Chemical Engineering?

 Additionally, chemical engineers are the driving force in many exciting areas of bioengineering and biotechnology, including pharmaceutical and biopharmaceutical R&D, cellular bioengineering, diagnostics, drug delivery and the large-scale processing of food and consumer products from perfume to crayons to toothpaste.

 Chemical engineers are also vital in areas such as pollution abatement, national defense and homeland security, and the manufacture of microelectronic devices and integrated circuits.
 Their skills are uniquely attuned to the engineering of efficient energy resources, from nuclear plants to fuel cells.
 Chemical engineers are bringing new perspectives and approaches to meeting the world's energy needs.

 Lehigh's program combines an in-depth background in the chemical and physical sciences with classical engineering principles, preparing students for dynamic careers in a wide range of industries.
 Students learn science and engineering fundamentals through the use of computers, team projects and lab experiments in laboratory facilities that are among the best in the nation.

-All classes in the chemical engineering program are taught by renowned faculty who bring a depth and breadth of knowledge and experience to the classroom.
+All classes in the chemical and biomolecular engineering program are taught by renowned faculty who bring a depth and breadth of knowledge and experience to the classroom.
 Students are given an opportunity to collaborate with faculty and peers on a wide array of hands-on research projects that prepare them for industry.